Kashiff11/FamilyAgenda.com/README.md

 ## Overview

-**MeshedFamily.com** is the beginnings of a family/life organization app which will allow each family to organize thier tasks/todos/appts and expenses on a single site, with full CRUD functionality.
-Family accounts will be created by registering an initial user firstly, and te creating family member identities.
-An account will give access to creating tasks/todos and adding monthly expense details.
+**MyPoemsCollection.com** is an app designed for poetry entusiasts everywhere.
+Users will be able to scroll through a library of poet profiles and collected poems created by a community of poetry lovers.
+Poet Profiles will be organized either alphabetically, place of birth, or birth date.
+Poems will be categorized by author, topic, and compilation date.
+Users will create profiles for their favorite poets, introducing them to the public, and will be able to add their own favorite poems to the library, building a
 <br>

-**MeshedFamily.com MVP**
+**MyPoemsCollection.com MVP**

 ### Server - Back End

 - **Server** built with Ruby on Rails with RESTful JSON endpoints.
 - **Database** will have three tables:
-  - **Family/User table**: this table will be created wen registering for the app.
+  - **User table**: this table will be created wen registering for the app.
 This table will have a 1:m relationsip with the remaining tables.
   - **To-do table**: This table will have a m:1 relationship with the users table.
 Users will be able to create todo items in the following categories:
     -Work
     -Education